khushi-gunnu17/React_JS/notes.md

 - You don't know how JS works or DOM works.

 ## React Learning processes
-- Go-in depth = Babel, fibre , Virtual DOM, Diffing Algorithm, Hydration
+- Go-in depth = Babel, fibre , Virtual DOM, Diffing Algorithm, Hydration, Tree shaking

 - By making projects (one topic at a time)
 ToDo, Calculator, GitHub Api